allenai/dolma/README.md

-# Dolma

-*Data to feed OLMo's Appetite*

 <img alt="Dolma's official logo.
 It's dolma written in yellow, round lowercase letters over a blue background." src="https://github.com/allenai/dolma/blob/main/res/logo.png?raw=true" width="100%">

+Dolma is an open dataset of 3 trillion tokens from a diverse mix of web content, academic publications, code, books, and encyclopedic materials.
+It was created as a training corpus for [OLMo](https://allenai.org/olmo), AI2 language model.

+Dolma is available for download on the HuggingFace 🤗 Hub: [`huggingface.co/datasets/allenai/dolma`](https://huggingface.co/datasets/allenai/dolma).
+To access Dolma, users must agree to the terms of the terms of [AI2 ImpACT License for Medium Risk Artifacts](https://allenai.org/licenses/impact-mr).
+You can also read more about Dolma in [our announcement](https://blog.allenai.org/dolma-3-trillion-tokens-open-llm-corpus-9a0ff4b8da64), as well as by consulting its [data sheet](https://drive.google.com/file/d/12gOf5I5RytsD159nSP7iim_5zN31FCXq/view?usp=drive_link).
-Data and tools for generating and inspecting OLMo pre-training data.

-To get started, install dolma using [pip](https://pypi.org/project/dolma/).
+This repository contains tools for generating and inspecting Dolma.
+To get started, install the Dolma Python library from [PyPI](https://pypi.org/project/dolma/).

 ```shell
 pip install dolma